-The New Regulations have been an ongoing project within the Treasury Department for nearly a decade.
+The new regulations have been an ongoing project within the Treasury Department for nearly a decade.
 The distinction between currently deductible expenses and expenditures that must be capitalized has generally been an analysis driven by the facts and circumstances of a taxpayer's particular situation.
-A taxpayer can generally deduct the full cost of a repair in the year that the expense is incurred; however, improvements constituting more than just repair generally must be capitalized over a fixed life.
+A taxpayer can generally deduct the full cost of a repair in the year that the expense is incurred; however, improvements constituting more than just repair generally must be capitalized over a fixed life of the repaired asset.
 Thus, the distinction over what constitutes a repair as compared to an improvement, as well as what piece of property was improved, led to much confusion and litigation.
 The IRS endeavored to simplify the process by releasing several hundred pages of proposed regulations in 2006, which were later withdrawn, as well as another set released in 2008.

-The New Regulations just released by the IRS retain many of the provisions of the 2008 draft, which incorporated much of the already existing authority that had been promulgated under the relevant Code sections; however, there are some significant changes in the New Regulations as well.
+The just-released new regulations retain many of the provisions of the 2008 draft, which incorporated much of the already existing authority that had been promulgated under the relevant Code sections; however, there are some significant changes in the new regulations as well.